ShipEngine/connect-website/shipping/forms.md

 }
 ```
 :::warning Notice
-Notice how the interface for the `RegistrationForm` in the typescript code defined every feild as being potentially null given the `?`.
+Notice how the interface for the `RegistrationForm` in the typescript code defined every field as being potentially null given the `?`.
 This is because we did not mark any of these fields as required in our JsonSchema.
 :::